Pin1yin1/pin1yin1/doc/installation.md

 Pinyin converter.

 ## Install the database
-MySQL is the default database for Pin1yin1.com.
+MariaDB is the default database for Pin1yin1.com.

 For Ubuntu:
-`# apt-get install mariadb-server`
+`# apt-get install mariadb-server libmariadbclient-dev`

 For Debian:
 `# apt-get install mysql-server`